Open-FinLLMs: Open Multimodal Large Language Models for Financial Applications: Experiments

 FinLLaMA shows exceptional performance in sentiment analysis and classification tasks, demonstrating its proficiency in fundamental financial operations.
 Its improved accuracy in fact-checking, as shown by the FinFact dataset, highlights its ability to comprehend and evaluate financial information, enabling precise judgments on claims.
 In math problem-solving tasks, our model shows improvement across all datasets (MC, KnowledgeMath, and DocMath-Eval) compared to LLaMA3-8B.

 In credit scoring tasks, performance varies significantly across datasets.
-Upon manual inspection of prediction results, we find that on the German dataset, both our model and LLaMA3-8B predict all cases as one category, while LLaMA3.1-8B predicts the opposite.
+Upon manual inspection of prediction results, we found that on the German dataset, both our model and LLaMA3-8B predicted all cases as one category, while LLaMA3.1-8B predicted the opposite.
 On the Australian dataset, our model's superior performance demonstrates the benefits of continuous pre-training, even with anonymized features.
-In the LendingClub dataset, our model outperforms LLaMA3-8B, though not LLaMA3.1-8B, likely due to its larger scale training data.
-Additionally, FinLLaMA excels in fraud detection, financial distress identification, and claim analysis, showcasing its robust capabilities across diverse financial tasks.
+In the LendingClub dataset, our model outperformed LLaMA3-8B, though not LLaMA3.1-8B, likely due to its larger scale training data.
+Additionally, FinLLaMA excelled in fraud detection, financial distress identification, and claim analysis, showcasing its robust capabilities across diverse financial tasks.